All the dirt on home gardening success | Homegrown Goodness

 What do you see discarded from the garden that really should be used?

 Steve: Lawn clippings are a wonderful asset that should really not be removed from the lawn.
 They should be allowed to drop back onto the lawn and work their way back into the soil.
-If they are collected and removed from the lawn, mix them with blood and bone, about a handful for each catcher-full of clippings and set aside in a pile in a shaded position allowing them to compost.
-After about six weeks they can be used as a mulch on the garden.
+If they are collected and removed from the lawn, mix them with Blood & Bone, about a handful for each catcher-full of clippings and set aside in a pile in a shaded position allowing them to compost.
+After about six weeks, they can be used as mulch on the garden.

 We hear a lot about family trade secrets being passed down through the generations, what’s a Steve and Deryn trademark that you’ll be passing on?

-They’ll establish in a couple of weeks and you can either cut the leaves as needed to use in potato salads and sprinkled on fish dishes or leave them to grow.
-They’ll stay in the ground for a year or more but eventually the bulb will grow to the size of a leek.
-At this stage the bulb is best cooked in a soup or casserole.
+They’ll be established in a couple of weeks, and you can either cut the leaves as needed to use in potato salads and sprinkle on fish dishes or leave them to grow.
+They’ll stay in the ground for a year or more but eventually, the bulb will grow to the size of a leek.
+At this stage, the bulb is best cooked in a soup or casserole.

 Potted plants and established gardens all benefit massively by using these slow-release products and they are far safer for the environment than traditional fast-release forms.